waelrkanj/maps/README.md

 # maps
-Simple maps and visualizations I've made, typically using Python
+Simple maps and visualizations I've made, using Python and R.